microsoft/surface-duo-sdk/utils/test-utils/README.md

 # API reference

-The library is divided into a few classes that cover just one specific purpose:

 ## UiDevice Extensions

 These functions can be used in dual-screen UI tests to simulate swipe gestures that affect app display.
 The swipes are simulated using UiDevice, and the coordinates are calculated based on the display width/height of the testing device.
 They can be used only on dual-screen devices, not foldable devices or large screen devices.